-Figure 3 confirms this: the means of different bins collapse relatively compactly, providing evidence for the existence of the stereotypy in active nociceptive responses.
-We illustrate the template velocities and the non-linear scaling function f inferred from the control, ibuprofen, and mutant in Fig. 4.
+Indeed, the means of different bins collapse relatively compactly, providing evidence for the existence of the stereotypy in active responses (Fig 3).
+We show the template velocities and the non-linear scaling function f inferred from the control, ibuprofen, and mutant in Fig 4.